 In 2019, Pam became Senior Editor for Slow Wine Guide 2020, writing about California wines in Slow Food's major wine publication.
-She has added more than 60+ organic and biodynamic producers to the USA guides and has helped to define the inclusion criteria for Slow Wine to require that no herbicides are used in the wines featured in the California sections of the guide (where vineyard chemical data is available).
-In the 2021 guide, she wrote about 60 wineries (out of the guide's 285 producers) and reviewed 180 wines.
+She has added more than 60+ organic and biodynamic producers to the USA guides and has collaborated on defining the inclusion criteria for Slow Wine which now requires that no herbicides are used in the wines that are reviewed.
+In the 2021 guide, she wrote about 60 wineries (out of the guide's 285 producers) in Oregon and California and reviewed 180 wines.

-In 2021, Pam began working with Vivino, the world's biggest wine app, on a new project on organic and biodynamic wines from the U.S.
+In 2021, Pam began working with Vivino, the world's biggest wine app, on a new project on organic and biodynamic wines.

-She is also launching a new website in the summer of 2021 to help consumers and the industry find wine from all of their favorite regions and the greenest producers in the US.
+She is also launching a new website in 2021 to help consumers and the industry find wine from all of their favorite regions and the greenest producers in the U.S.

 Find Pam's latest article on organic and biodynamic wines - on French wine critics scoring organic and biodynamic wines 6-12 points higher than conventional wines - at WineBusiness.com.

 A new article on organic farming costs for Daily Seven Fifty will be out soon.

 "Pam Strayer is the country’s foremost authority on organic and biodynamic wines and vines.
 While I have taken advantage of her know-how for years, I am so excited that she is launching this site for consumers and the wine industry.

 Her sites are must have resource for all wine lovers who are concerned about greenwashing and want to know what wines are produced with certified organic or biodynamic grapes."